 Average Salary for a Judge in South Africa is R2,5 million.
 With the Chief Justice earning approximately R3 million, Deputy Chief Justice R2,6 million, Constitutional Court judges R2,3 million and High Court Judges R1,9 million Becoming a judge is not similar to most professions where you study and attain a degree for that particular profession you want to pursue.

 In South Africa, one has to get a law degree, pass their bar examinations, become an advocate or a magistrate and serve as an advocate or magistrate for a number of years before qualifying to be a judge.

 Furthermore, to qualify in this profession, you have to be considered as a proper and fit person by the standards of the legal and practice council regulations.

 Management consultants help companies to maximise their growth by improving the company’s performance.
-They do this by helping companies develop skills that might have been lacking.
+They do so by assisting businesses in developing skills that were previously lacking.

 To qualify as a Management consultant, one should obtain a bachelors’ or master’s degree in a business-related field.
 Majors in Finance, Economics and Accounting are usually preferred.

 As a management consultant, one should have good numerical and IT skills.
 Hence, it would be wise to develop your IT skills now if you are to pursue a career in management consultancy.